 When refactoring is unnecessary

 There may occur cases when an application needs to be completely rewritten from the start and it is much more cost- and time-efficient to simply start from scratch so that refactoring is not necessary.
 This may happen when code is completely unreadable, impossible to maintain, or extend with new features, too outdated.
 In other words refactoring was not performed on time which caused these crucial issues and now it seems like efforts dedicated to the correction of failures and further refactoring outweighs the effort dedicated to the application’s full redevelopment.
+In such cases code refactoring meaning is hard to overestimate.

 Another case in which it would be wise to postpone refactoring for some time is if development has some strict deadlines and market delivery timeframes.
 Refactoring can be like going down the proverbial rabbit hole: Once you start, it might demand more time than expected.
 Still, the possibility of code refactoring should be reconsidered as soon as the deadline passed.